Bzahirpour/clouduploader/README.md

 ## How to setup

-1. Create a bucket in aws through the CLI: "aws s3 mb s3://clouduploader"
+1. Create a bucket in aws through the CLI: "aws s3 mb s3://clouduploader-yourbucketname"
+2. Take the bucket name and replace the name of the bucket inside of the script (mine is called clouduploader-bnz)
+3. Change the permissions on the script "chmod 744 clouduploader" (Makes the file executable)
-2. Place this script in ~/bin directory, where personal executable files such as scripts are intended to be stored.
+4. Place this script in ~/bin directory, where personal executable files such as scripts are intended to be stored.

 ## How to use